-Travel over the ocean was dangerous for many reasons, the weather could be changable and violent, and piracy was a fact of life.
+Travel over the ocean was dangerous.
+The weather was changable and violent, and piracy was a fact of life.
 For the Okinawans losing a ship at sea could mean losing two years of livelihood.

 For them martial skill was as critical as seamanship.

 The Okinwans learned from the Chinese as they traveled and traded.
 Fujian province, site of their most frequent ports of call, was noted for White Crane kung fu, a supple and powerful martial style.

 In those early times people had to pull together for defense.
 Everyone was responsible for themselves and for everyone else.
 There was no one to delegate safety to, on board a ship or back home.

 There was not as much specialization as we have today.
 Back then everyone could fish and farm, fix a boat or a net, weave cloth, find water, prepare food, brew sake and repair houses.
 And if there was something special needed – a trade or a craft or a religious ceremony – there was bound to be someone nearby who could show you how it was done.

 Taking care of each other

 The people in the villages practiced defense together.
 You have to practice to stay strong.
 As you you get more than skills and fitness.
 You learn, through martial practice and through sports, to compete and to collaborate, to lead and to follow, and to know which is appropriate under what conditions.